How to Create a Value Stream Map

 - VA / T or value-added time: the total value-added time from the bottom of the timeline

-- PCE or process cycle efficiency: the percentage of value-added time out of the PLT
+- PCE or process cycle efficiency: the percentage of value-added time out of the total process time

 And there you have it!

 Now that you’ve seen the value stream map process, you might be wishing for a faster way (after all, value stream mapping is about cutting down waste).
-As promised, we have a value stream map template for you to use.
+Save time and get started with our value stream mapping templates.